 The heating of the spokes could be done while the wheel is on your car, but I would strongly recommend that it be taken off the hub and moved to a safer location.
 Dripping gas from a carburetor or an accumulation of grease around the axle are all sources of fuel for an unexpected fire.
 If you really think heating the spokes while the wheel is on your car would save you time, you need to stop and do a couple things before you proceed.
 First: Check that you have adequate insurance on your car and also on your home if you are doing the work in your attached garage.

 Second: Try to think of a logical excuse for burning up your car and home before you do it as there is not a lot of time to think from the time you place a call to the fire department and when they arrive.
 Firemen typically ask what started the fire and it may be hard to come up with a good excuse when put on the spot.
+(Sorry...my attempt at a little bit of humor!)

-HEAT THE BASE OF THE SPOKE YOU HAVE CHOSEN TO SHRINK FROM THE TIRE SIDE OF THE WHEEL AND ALONG THE ENTIRE LENGTH OF THE SPOKE AT THE SAME TIME.
-HEATING THE RIM AT THE BASE OF THE SPOKE GIVES THE SPOKE SOME ABILITY TO EXPAND INTO THE DROP RIM AREA WITH THE APPLICATION OF THE HEAT.
-IF YOU USE ANYTHING HOTTER THAN A PROPANE TORCH, BE VERY CAREFUL TO AVOID OVERHEATING.
-OVERHEATING THE SPOKE WILL CAUSE IT TO BEND OUT OF SHAPE AND YOU WILL HAVE TO ALLOW IT TO COOL AND RESTRAIGHTEN IT BEFORE YOU PROCEED.
+HEAT THE BASE OF THE SPOKE YOU HAVE CHOSEN TO SHRINK FROM THE TIRE SIDE OF THE WHEEL UNTIL THE AREA AROUND IT TURNS COLOR.
+I ACTUALLY TAKE IT TO DULL RED.
+THEN HEAT ALONG THE ENTIRE LENGTH OF THE SPOKE AT THE SAME TIME KEEPING THE BASE OF THE SPOKE HOT.
+HEATING THE LENGTH OF THE SPOKE TO THE POINT THE SPOKE WILL RAISE STEAM WHEN COOLED WITH A WET RAG WILL USUALLY CREATE THE DESIRED CORRECTION.
+HEATING THE RIM AT THE BASE OF THE SPOKE GIVES THE SPOKE SOME ABILITY TO EXPAND INTO THE DROP RIM AREA WITH THE APPLICATION OF HEAT TO THE SPOKE.
+IF YOU USE ANYTHING HOTTER THAN A PROPANE TORCH, BE VERY CAREFUL TO AVOID OVERHEATING THE SPOKE.